grafana/mimir/docs/sources/mimir/references/architecture/components/alertmanager.md

 1. To enable UTF-8, set [`utf8-strict-mode-enabled`]({{< relref "./../../../configure/configuration-parameters#alertmanager" >}}) to `true`.
 You must restart Mimir for the changes to take effect.

 1. To confirm UTF-8 is enabled, search for `Starting Alertmanager in UTF-8 strict mode` in the Mimir server logs.
+If you find `Starting Alertmanager in classic mode` instead then UTF-8 is not enabled.

 1. Any incompatible tenant configurations will fail to load.
 To identify if any tenant configurations are failing to load, search the Mimir server logs for lines containing `error applying config`, or query the `cortex_alertmanager_config_last_reload_successful` gauge for `0`.